eliashaeussler/cache-warmup/README.md

 Show a progress bar during cache warmup.

+> [!NOTE]
-> 💡 You can show a more verbose progress bar by increasing output verbosity
+> You can show a more verbose progress bar by increasing output verbosity
 > with the `--verbose` command option.

+> [!IMPORTANT]
-> ⚠️The progress bar is implicitly enabled when using a non-verbose
+> The progress bar is implicitly enabled when using a non-verbose
 > [formatter](#--format), e.g. `json`.

 ```bash